Nauru: Culture

 Angam Day, held on 26 October, celebrates the recovery of the Nauruan population after the two world wars and the 1920 influenza epidemic.
 Colonial and contemporary Western influence has largely displaced the indigenous culture.
 Few older customs have been preserved, but some forms of traditional music, arts and crafts, and fishing are still practised.

 Music

 Nauruan folk songs existed as of 1970; "Oh Bwio Eben Bwio" remains a noticeable folk song.
 Rhythmic singing and traditional reigen are performed particularly at celebrations.
 A historical form of a Nauruan dance called "fish dance" in English was recorded in a form of photographs.
 Known contemporary dances are the frigate bird dance and the dogoropa.

 The national anthem of Nauru is "Nauru Bwiema" ("Song of Nauru").
-Margaret Hendrie wrote the words; Laurence Henry Hicks composed the music.

 Media

-There are no daily news publications on Nauru, although there is one fortnightly publication, Mwinen Ko.
-There is a state-owned television station, Nauru Television (NTV), which broadcasts programs from New Zealand and Australia, and a state-owned non-commercial radio station, Radio Nauru, which carries programs from Radio Australia and the BBC.
+Nauru has no daily news publications, but it does have a fortnightly publication, Mwinen Ko.
+A state-owned television station, Nauru Television (NTV), broadcasts programs from New Zealand and Australia, and a state-owned non-commercial radio station, Radio Nauru, carries programs from Radio Australia and the BBC.